 ACCLAIMED DIRECTORS, GREAT EXPERTISE

-A) In the words of the Orlando Sentinel: ..."Central Florida Ballet rises above the traditional crowd..."
+In the words of the Orlando Sentinel: ..."Central Florida Ballet rises above the traditional crowd..."
 The Central Florida Ballet incorporates interactive effects to transform ballets into full productions for the general public.
 Glowing international recognition has been received from ABC News, USA Today, CNN Headlines News, Wall Street Journal, and the Southeast Tourism Society.
 Moreover, the Central Florida Ballet offers a number of educational and diverse programs to introduce the arts to our community's youth: educational and diverse programs for our youth in the community School Informances, Movement Mentor, and the Children's Ballet Series.

 The Central Florida Ballet brings this beloved holiday tale to life with an annual rendition onstage at the Linda W. Chapin Theater inside the Orange County Convention Center.
 A number of local and international stars have been featured in the production including, Sascha Radetsky (ABT & Star of feature film “Center Stage”), Irina Dvorovenko (ABT), Maxim Beloserkovsky (ABT), Israel Rodiguez (Orlando Ballet), Heather Sanders-Fryxell (prev.
 Southern Ballet Theatre), Dragos Milhacea (Royal Swedish Ballet), and Joseph Gatti (Boston Ballet).